ramblingsofadev/docs/contributing.md

 All abstract class names:

 * Must be Pascal case, eg `ConnectionPool`
-* Must NOT use `Abstract`, `Base`, or any other word in the name that implies it is an abstract class
+* Must not use `Abstract`, `Base`, or any other word in the name that implies it is an abstract class

 <h3 id="interfaces">Interfaces</h3>